Missing 9-year-old found safe in Staceyville

-STACEYVILLE, Maine (NEWS CENTER) -- Rowen Ross, 9, was found safe by Maine Game Wardens a little after 10 p.m.
+STACEYVILLE, Maine (NEWS CENTER) -- Rowen Ross, 9, was found safe by Maine Game Wardens a little before 10 p.m.
 Friday night.

 The Penobscot County Sheriff's Office says Rowen left the Katahdin Elementary School in Staceyville on foot around noon.
-Hours later, he was found in the woods about a mile from the school.
+Hours later, he was found in the woods about a mile from the school-- although police say he may have walked much farther than that.

+"He's healthy, he's cold; but he's safe and sound now and that's what matters," said Lt.
+Dan Scott of the Maine Warden Service.

+Officials say Rowen had been out in the cold for nine hours.
+With wind chill, the temperatures were in the single digits.

 Copyright 2017 WCSH